Have you ever aspired to increase your stature? Opting for limb lengthening surgery could be the solution you are seeking.

 What is Limb Lengthening Surgery?

-Lengthening surgery; It is an orthopedic surgery performed to treat short stature caused by genetic, hormonal or environmental factors.
-Lengthening surgery can be applied to treat health problems or to eliminate aesthetic concerns.
+Lengthening surgery, also known as limb lengthening surgery, is a specialized orthopedic procedure designed to address individuals with short stature resulting from genetic, hormonal, or environmental factors.
+Limb lengthening surgery can be applied to treat health problems or to eliminate aesthetic concerns.

-Lengthening surgery is actually the process of extending both legs at the same time.
-Leg length can be increased by lengthening the shinbone (tibia), thigh bone (femur), or both.
-As bone tissue lengthens, vessels, nerves, muscles and other tissues lengthen together.
+The process of limb lengthening involves simultaneously extending both legs.
+The length of the legs can be increased by extending either the shinbone (tibia), thigh bone (femur), or both.
+As the bone tissue lengthens, blood vessels, nerves, muscles, and other tissues also elongate in unison.

 What are the Methods of Limb Lengthening Surgery?